JetBrains/kotlin-web-site/docs/reference/java-interop.md

 }
 ```

+Note that, if the Java class only has a setter, it will not be visible as a property in Kotlin, because Kotlin does not support set-only properties at this time.

 ### Methods returning void

 If a Java method returns void, it will return `Unit` when called from Kotlin.